axelriet/LwMQ.net/docs/transports/ipc.rst

 Where:

    - ``TransportDescriptor`` - For example "ipc://mycompany/myproduct/mychannel:1234"
    - ``BufferSizeBytes`` - Some large figure able to accommodate at least one copy of the largest message expected to be sent over the transport, for example 16*1024 for 16KB messages + 1KB for encoding overhead.
 To allow for message clubbing, consider a larger size, for example 1MB + 4KB.
-In server scenarios you can consider much larger sizes depending on expected usage.
+In server scenarios you can consider much larger sizes, depending on expected usage.
    - ``MaxPendingSendBuffers`` - The maximum number of send buffers that can be pending at any given time.
 This should be set to a value that is large enough to accommodate the expected message traffic, but not too large to cause excessive memory usage.
-Consider *at least* two send buffers, and expect peak performance with the IPC transport at around 4 to 8 large buffers.
+Consider *at least* two send buffers, and expect peak performance with the IPC transport at around 4 to 8 relatively large buffers.
    - ``MaxPendingReceiveBuffers`` - The maximum number of receive buffers that can be pending at any given time.
 This should be set to a value that is large enough to accommodate the expected message traffic, but not too large to cause excessive memory usage.
-Consider *at least* two receive buffers, and expect peak performance with the IPC transport at around 4 to 8 large buffers.
+Consider *at least* two receive buffers, and expect peak performance with the IPC transport at around 4 to 8 relatively large buffers.
-   - ``CreationFlags`` - TRANSPORT_CREATIONFLAGS_SEND, TRANSPORT_CREATIONFLAGS_RECEIVE, or TRANSPORT_CREATIONFLAGS_SENDRECEIVE.
+   - ``CreationFlags`` - LMQ_TRANSPORT_CREATIONFLAGS_SEND, LMQ_TRANSPORT_CREATIONFLAGS_RECEIVE, or LMQ_TRANSPORT_CREATIONFLAGS_SENDRECEIVE.
 If a transport only *sends*, the number of *receive* buffers must be zero, and vice-versa.
-   - ``Transport`` - [Optional] Receives the created transport instance for use with ``LmqTransportControl()``.
-In most instances, simply pass a null.
+   - ``Transport`` - [Optional] Receives the created transport instance handle for use with ``LmqTransportControl()``.
+In most cases, simply pass a null.

 .. important:: If adding multiple instances of *any* transport to the *same* channel, the ``BufferSizeBytes`` must be identical across all instances of all transports on that channel.
 The number of pending send/receive buffers can vary according to the transport type and traffic characteristics.

 Control Codes
 =============

-The IPC transport supports the following control codes for use with ``LmqTransportControl()``:
+The IPC transport supports the following control codes:

    - ``LMQ_TRANSPORTCONTROL_SETCLIENTCONNECTIONRETRYINTERVALMS`` - (ULONG) Sets the retry interval, in milliseconds, for client connections.
 The default value is 100ms, which should be adequate for most scenarios.